 Weeks Medical Center Primary Care Providers (PCP), which include physicians, nurse practitioners, and physician assistants, are typically the first healthcare provider you see for any non-emergency medical problem.
 They are specifically trained for comprehensive first contact and continuing care for patients with any undiagnosed health symptom or concern, as well as preventive care.
-Weeks PCP’s include:
+WMC PCP’s include:

 - General Internists—specialize in internal medicine and generally provide services to adult patients.

 - Family Practitioners—as the name implies, are qualified to care for the whole family.

 - Pediatric Practitioners—specialize in child health care, usually to age 21.

 - Gynecologists—specialize in women’s reproductive and maternal health.

 Weeks Medical Center internal medicine doctors focus on adult medicine and have had special study and training focusing on the prevention and treatment of adult diseases.
 At least three of their seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose, and treat diseases that affect adults.
 Although internists may act as primary care physicians, they are not “family physicians.”

 Weeks Medical Center family practitioners, which may include primary care physicians, nurse practitioners, and physician assistants, provide comprehensive family care, including the treatment of acute illnesses and chronic medical conditions.
 They specialize in preventive medicine while providing health education for the entire family.
 Having a dedicated team to care for the entire family can be very beneficial.